Alexandre-Coulibaly/Clock2/README.md

 Thanks to this, we can:

-Flash the colon every 500 ms.
+-Flash the colon every 500 ms.

-Check if a button is pressed and manage the corresponding actions.
+-Check if a button is pressed and manage the corresponding actions.

-Check whether the current time corresponds to the alarm time and trigger it if necessary.
+-Check whether the current time corresponds to the alarm time and trigger it if necessary.

-Change display brightness at specific times.
+-Change display brightness at specific times.

-Update the time display at each loop iteration.
+-Update the time display at each loop iteration.

-Each function calls other classes to execute the corresponding operations.
+-Each function calls other classes to execute the corresponding operations.

 ---------------------------------------------------------------------------------------------------------------
 Then we have the "[alarm](https://github.com/Alexandre-Coulibaly/Clock2/blob/main/alarm.py)" class, which initializes a button and a buzzer, plays a sound with the buzzer, checks whether the button is pressed, and executes an alarm management loop.